 Email: Don’t forget to follow-up via email.
 You don’t have to spam them, but people want to be wanted.
 Show them you care with a personal email to show them that you remember them.

-Snail-Mail: Get creative!
-Check out these awesome follow-up tips and get fun with it!
+Snail-Mail: Get creative and get fun with it!

 Social Media: Tag your hot leads in posts on Facebook, Twitter, etc. thanking them for visiting and show how excited your are to have them at your community.